 Dr. Kim is an Editorial Board member of top tier journals in the strategy and sustainability fields: Strategic Management Journal, Organization Science, and Organization & Environment.
 Her research has been published in the Strategic Management Journal, Organization Science, and Journal of Environmental Economics and Management, among others.
 Dr. Kim’s research also has been referenced in media outlets such as the New York Times and Forbes.com.
 She has taught courses in strategic management, business and government relations, and sustainability at the undergraduate and graduate levels.

 Dr. Kim is a CSR and Sustainability Research Initiatives Fellow at the Gabelli School of Business (2020) and was awarded a Dean’s Award for Excellence in Research at the Gabelli School of Business (2020, 2018).
 Dr. Kim was a Social Innovation Fellow at Fordham University (2019).

 Dr. Kim joined the Gabelli School of Business in 2017 and previously taught at the GW School of Business in Washington, D.C.
 She obtained her PhD from the Ross School of Business, University of Michigan.

-- MA, Woodrow Wilson School of Public and International Affairs, Princeton University, 2003
+- M.A., Princeton School of Public and International Affairs, Princeton University, 2003

 - Green technology